harvardnlp/compound-pcfg/README.md

 --tree2 data/parsed-data/ptb-test-compound-pcfg.txt
 ```

+### Note regarding F1 calculation
-Note: To be comparable to the numbers reported in PRPN/Ordered Neurons papers,
+To be comparable to the numbers reported in PRPN/Ordered Neurons papers,
 we use the original sentence F1 evaluation code based on
 L83-89 of the [PRPN repo](https://github.com/yikangshen/PRPN/blob/master/test_phrase_grammar.py).
 This has quirky behavior in corner cases where the gold tree is over a sentence of length > 2